THE REAL LIFE ADVENTURES OF ROY ROGERS AND DALE EVANS

 Directed by Des McAnuff (Ain’t Too Proud, Jersey Boys, The Who’s Tommy)

 Heroes aren’t born; they’re made – with a little bit of luck.
-Accidental Heroes – The Real Life Adventures of Roy Rogers and Dale Evans is the world premiere musical about the extraordinary rise of Hollywood’s iconic Western stars.
+Happy Trails – The Real Life Adventures of Roy Rogers and Dale Evans is the world premiere musical about the extraordinary rise of Hollywood’s iconic Western stars.
 Over 80 million people every year watched the adventures of Roy, Dale, and their sidekicks – Trigger “The Smartest Horse in the Movies” and Bullet “The Wonder Dog.”
 They are remembered as authentic American heroes, yet their paths to stardom were anything but straightforward.
-Created by a renowned team of Tony, Grammy, Academy Award, and Olivier Award winners, Accidental Heroes – The Real Life Adventures of Roy Rogers and Dale Evans will make its world premiere on a date to be announced.
+Created by a renowned team of Tony, Grammy, Academy Award, and Olivier Award winners, Happy Trails – The Real Life Adventures of Roy Rogers and Dale Evans will make its world premiere on a date to be announced.

 Roy, Dale, Trigger